PHI-Archive/PHI-chronicles/README.md

 # JHI Archive

+> Official archive of the Threshold Initiative for Paranatural Affairs (TIPA)

 ## What is JHI?

 The Jinn-Human Interactions Archive (JHI) is a collaborative fiction project documenting encounters between human populations and paranatural phenomena.